-Pain Point: Where To Get Updates, Tracking Tickets
+Where To Get Updates, Tracking Tickets

 Currently, without talking to a representative, there is no way for a user to receive updates to their tickets, or an easy way to track their tickets.
-Both of the options suggested below require that the tickets somehow be associated with a user or organization.
+The suggestion below requires that the tickets somehow be associated with a user or organization.
 This can be done by using the requester system field in the ticket, or by using custom fields.